Kas Turkey beaches

 At the ancient city of Xanthos, you will have the opportunity to explore some beautifully preserved Lycian artifacts as well as ruins.
 Other than the amphitheatre that dates back to around the 2nd century AD, you will also see the Lycian Acropolis, multiple rock tombs and sarcophagi, and a Xanthian obelisk.

-This obelisk was fascinating, as it was somewhat like the Rosetta stone of that time.
+The obelisk here was fascinating, as it was somewhat like the Rosetta stone of that time.
 On the four faces of the pillar were inscriptions written in three languages: Greek, Lycian, and Milyan.
-This served as a funerary monument dedicated to the achievements of the local king Kherei.
+This served as a funerary monument dedicated to the achievements of the local king Kherei, and was the perfect artifact to better understand and translate the different languages.

 Although the Xanthos ruins lack much of the touristic infrastructure as compared to Myra or Patara, this added to the authenticity of the experience.
 Walking through the gates of the theatre, there was a palpable atmosphere of tension and ruination.
-It reminded me of the movie Gladiator when Maximus walks through the Colosseum gates to face off against the tigers and opposing fighters.
-In fact, the ruins here were far more unique and better preserved than the ones we saw in Greece, like in Nafplio.
+It reminded us of the movie Gladiator when Maximus walks through the Colosseum gates to face off against the tigers and opposing fighters.

 Staircase at Xanthos ruins